-Notes: This table reports measured wedges in the manufacturing sector, by decade, where the we report one plus the wedge (i.e., that input's output elasticity divided by its revenue share).
-Column 1 reports these wedges at the national level, and columns 2 to 6 report these wedges by region, which weight county-level wedges by county revenue in that decade.
+Notes: This table reports measured wedges in the manufacturing sector, by decade.
+Column 1 reports these wedges at the national level, and columns 2 to 6 report these wedges by region.
+All columns weight county-level values by county revenue in that decade.
 Panel A reports the unweighted average of these wedges across inputs, and panels B to D report wedges for materials, labor, and capital.
 Standard deviations are reported in brackets.